 Let’s take a step back and look at how most companies operate, regardless of their size or industry.
 In every organization, there are key roles and positions.
 The people that fill those roles have various steps and processes to get their jobs done.
 These processes can involve many people and, sometimes, other departments.
 Over time, the company will standardize the procedures.
 These processes (performed by humans) are the connective tissue for the flow of the business.
 The speed, integrity, and accuracy of the processes are only as good as the weakest link in any organization.

 The size of the company will typically determine the number of departments and the amount of business processes.
 Each process needs to be well understood.
 Companies should assemble a team that includes a person from each area of their business.
 This assembly will be able to discuss the important procedures within the departments, how to make each department more efficient, come up with better options, and realize different ways all the teams can work together.
 A lot of CRM projects help this process by linking between many departments including the Customer Service, Sales, and Marketing Teams.

-Adding Processes to your CRM
+Adding Processes to a CRM